-The Court overrules all objections related to the procedures for how to opt out.
-The exclusion procedure is simple, affords class members a reasonable time in which to exercise their option, and is conventional.
-The individual signature requirement on opt-out requests is not burdensome at all.
+which to exercise their option, and is conventional.38 The individual signature requirement on opt-out requests is not burdensome at all.
 Moreover, it ensures that each individual has carefully considered his options and understands that he is giving up his right to relief under the settlement.
-While technology provides an avenue for filing claim forms more easily, it also makes it easier for third parties and their counsel to file unauthorized "mass
+While technology provides an avenue for filing claim forms more easily, it also makes it easier for third parties and their counsel to file unauthorized "mass opt-outs," which are sometimes "highly indicative of a conclusion that such counsel did not spend much time evaluating the merits of whether or not to opt-out in light of the individual circumstances of each of their clients and in consultation with them."39 The Court's Order Directing Notice clearly did not present insurmountable hurdles to opting out of the settlement class.

-See, e.g., Harrison v.
+38 See, e.g., Harrison v.
 Consol.
-Gov't. of Columbus, Georgia, 2017 WL 6210318, at \2 (M.D.
+Gov't. of Columbus, Georgia, 2017 WL 6210318, at 2 (M.D.
 Ga.
 April 26, 2017) (requiring exclusion form to be mailed via regular mail); Flaum v.
-Doctor's Assoc., Inc., 2017 WL 3635118, at \3 (S.D.
+Doctor's Assoc., Inc., 2017 WL 3635118, at 3 (S.D.
 Fla.
 March 23, 2017) (same); Home Depot, Doc.
 185 at ¶ 11 (N.D.
 Ga.
-March 8, 2016) (same); Jones, 2016 WL 8738256, at \3 (same); Manual for Complex Litigation (Fourth) § 21.321 (2004) (hereinafter, "Manual") ("Typically, opt-out forms are filed with the clerk, although in large class actions the court can arrange for a special mailing address and designate an administrator retained by counsel and accountable to the court to assume responsibility for receiving, time-stamping, tabulating, and entering into a database the information from responses.").
+March 8, 2016) (same); Jones, 2016 WL 8738256, at 3 (same); Manual for Complex Litigation (Fourth) § 21.321 (2004) (hereinafter, "Manual") ("Typically, opt-out forms are filed with the clerk, although in large class actions the court can arrange for a special mailing address and designate an administrator retained by counsel and accountable to the court to assume responsibility for receiving, time-stamping, tabulating, and entering into a database the information from responses.").